oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 Introduction
 ------------

-The program instrumentation APIs provide tools a basic framework for low-level profiling of device programs, by allowing direct instrumentation of those programs.
+The program instrumentation APIs provide a basic framework for low-level profiling of device programs for tools, by allowing direct instrumentation of those programs.
 These capabilities, in combination with those already provided, in combination with API tracing, are enough for more advanced frameworks to be developed independently.

-There are two type of instrumentation available:
+There are two types of instrumentation available:

 1. Inter-Function Instrumentation - intercepting and redirecting function calls
 2. Intra-Function Instrumentation - injecting new instructions within a function